The Stuffing Waffle

-Stuffing in a waffle iron might sound crazy, but when you crunch through those delightfully crispy corners you’ll understand.
+Stuffing in a waffle iron might sound a little out-there, but when you crunch through those delightfully crispy corners, you’ll understand.
 (This would be a perfect breakfast with a fried egg and leftover gravy sidecar.)
 Because no two leftover stuffings are the same, add stock as needed until you get a nice moist mixture.

 1 tablespoon olive oil